 Note: In the sources folder, if the file

-install.wim, first you’ll need to convert the ESD file to WIM format in order to service the image.
-Full instructions on that is available in article How to Convert ESD to WIM Using DISM in Windows 10
+install.wim, first, you’ll need to convert the ESD file to WIM format in order to service the image.
+Full instructions on that are available in the article How to Convert ESD to WIM Using DISM in Windows 10

 That’s it!
 You’ve now updated your Windows 10 setup source or USB installation media.
 You can run Setup.exe now if you plan to do a repair installation or in-place upgrade of Windows.
 Or, if you’re wanting to run DISM mentioning the setup source path to fix any corruption in the system, you can mention the path of the updated install.wim.

 The built-in DISM.exe console utility is the backend for “DISM GUI”.
 Here is the list of DISM commands the DISM GUI tool (in Method 2) ran in the background.

 Getting the WIM file Info and Viewing the Indexes

 To get the WIM file info and its indexes, this is the command used:

 The Mount Wim button runs this tool to mount the install.wim image (index: 8) to the specified folder.